The HOTCUS Steering Committee meets four times a year. Its members for 2023-24 are:

 She can be contacted at [email protected].

-Postgraduate Secretaries: Elizabeth Rees (University of Oxford); Lewis Johnson (Edinburgh University)
+Postgraduate Secretaries: Lewis Johnson (Edinburgh University), Samantha Lanevi (Cambridge University)

 This image has an empty alt attribute; its file name is image-3-768x1024.png